 4. It encourages local drift.
 When a transfer stays partially open in Metrc, operators tend to receive the rest into their POS to keep selling — and the POS state diverges from Metrc until someone catches up.

-The right software-level posture is: don’t even surface the partial flag.
-Make Accept / Accept + Adjust / Reject the only available primitives.
-That keeps the team on the bulletin-aligned path without having to remember the bulletin every time.
+The right software-level posture is: avoid making the partial flag the operator's default path.
+Make Accept / Accept + Adjust / Reject the visible primitives.
+That keeps the team on a reason-backed path without having to remember the bulletin every time.

 Adjust vs Reject: a quick decision tree